Updated on July 5, 2026

 How do I track a Swiss Post package?

 Enter your Swiss Post tracking number on the Swiss Post website, in the Swiss Post app, or on a universal tracker like InstantParcels.
-The status will show each scan from posting through to delivery.
+The status shows each scan from posting through to delivery.

 Where do I find my Swiss Post tracking number?